ACV facts & figures

 Get the buyers emotional by bidding, instead of giving them leverage by keeping them on the sidelines.
 Floors priced to last month's market will keep them from participating in your auction.

 ACV has thousands of buyers nationwide ready to jump on inventory that is priced right.
-Take advantage of the nation's largest online dealer to dealer wholesale marketplace and start listing vehicles today.
+Take advantage of the nation's largest online dealer to dealer wholesale marketplace and start selling cars online today.